Teen Depression (cont.)

-- The second is defining problems (such as abnormal grief or interpersonal conflicts).
+- The second strategy is defining problems (such as abnormal grief or interpersonal conflicts).
 After the problems are defined, the therapist is able to help set realistic goals for solving these problems and work with the depressed teen using various treatment techniques to reach these goals.

-Cognitive behavioral therapy (CBT): This has been found to be effective as part of treatment for even severe adolescent depression.
+Cognitive behavioral therapy (CBT): This type of psychotherapy has been found to be effective as part of treatment for even severe adolescent depression.
 This approach helps to alleviate depression and reduce the likelihood it will come back by helping the teen change his or her way of thinking about certain issues.
 In CBT, the therapist uses three techniques to accomplish these goals.

 - Didactic component: This phase helps to set up positive expectations for therapy and promote the youth's cooperation with the treatment process.

 - Cognitive component: This aspect of CBT helps to identify the thoughts and assumptions and ways of thinking that influence the teen's behaviors, particularly those that may predispose the sufferer to being depressed.

 - Behavioral component: This employs behavior-modification techniques to teach the teenager more effective strategies for dealing with problems.